 No assurance can be given that the loss of major contracts will not materially affect our Group's business, operating results and financial position.
-However, our Group will continue to diversify its clients' base to reduce over-reliance on the few major clients.
+The management shall continue to diversify its clients' base to reduce over-reliance on few major clients.